pyrevitlabs/pyRevit/README.md

 ## How to add your scripts:

-And please feel free to fork, your own scripts, and send me pull requests.
+And please feel free to fork, modify and add your own scripts, and send me pull requests.
 I'd be thrilled to add more tools and scripts to this for everyone to use.

 ## Documentation:

 I'll figure out a system for the documentation soon.
 But for now please refer to tooltips for every script.
-These tooltips are included inside the script `.py` file as well.
+These tooltips are included inside each script source file.
 I'm open to all comments and suggestions :)

 ## Contribute